leeannehammond/seirf-phoenix-rising-hw/README.md

 ## Instructor Team
-* Lead Instructor: Madeline O'Moore
+* Lead Instructor: Ira Herman
-* Instructional Assistant: Magnardo Tavarez
+* Lead Instructor: Joe Keohan
-* Instructional Assistant: Arthur Bernier, Jr.
+* Instructional Assistant: Paul Chapman
-* Instructional Assistant: Jenny Xing
+* Instructional Assistant: Jordan

 ## Communication
-##### Send Madeline and IA's message if:
+##### Send Ira, Joe, and IA's message if:
 * You know in advance that you will be missing a class or multiple classes
 * You're sick, overloaded at work, or something comes up and you can't make it to class last minute
 * You will be 15 or more minutes late to class